Upping ante, Trump threatens new tariffs on Chinese imports

 “Just ask yourself: Would China have allowed America to do to it what China has done to America?” he said later.
 “This is predatory economics 101.”

-The Chinese Embassy in Washington did not immediately respond to a request for comment.
+The Chinese Embassy in Washington did not respond to a request for comment.

 Pompeo raised the trade issue directly with China last week, when he met in Beijing with President Xi Jinping and others.